-Below is a photo of heat-treated citrine.
-The ‘cluster’ points on this crystal look exactly the same as on an amethyst cluster.
+Below is a photo of heat-treated Citrine.
+The ‘cluster’ points on this crystal look exactly the same as on an Amethyst cluster.
 They look like a shark’s pointy tooth!

-Compare the photo above to the photo below of an amethyst cluster – they look exactly the same except for the burnt orange colour.
+Compare the photo above to the photo below of an Amethyst cluster – they look exactly the same except for the burnt orange colour.

-Fake v Real Turquoise
+Fake verses real Turquoise

 Turquoise can naturally range in colour from a bright blue, to green, to a brownish green.

-How can you test to see if you have real or fake turquoise?
+How can you test to see if you have real or fake Turquoise?